gregqz/MathematicaFun/README.md

 * emoji.nb an demonstration that mathematica can handle emoji usage in its code

+* resturant.nb is a resturant lookup script for resturants in Grand Forks,ND

 Every file in this repository is under the Unlicense